Explore Jermyn Street’s heritage tailoring and crafts and discover the secrets of its celebrated residents.

 Upon request, we can offer a special package that includes tea and cake at Fortnum & Mason’s Gallery Restaurant.

-Cindy also serves as the Education and Development Officer at Jermyn Street Theatre.
-She can tailor these tours to meet your special interests and, afterwards, arrange for tickets at the theatre.
+I also serve as the Education and Development Officer at Jermyn Street Theatre.
+I can tailor these tours to meet your special interests and, afterwards, arrange for tickets at the theatre.
 Concessionary rates are available to tour takers for many of the plays.